alexisimo/ERA-SHACL-Benchmark/README.md

 The generated validation reports are the assets used to assess each engine capabilities.

-## The load and validation times, and memory consumption benchmark
+## The performance benchmark
 The aproximately 55 million triples of the knowledge graph are split into three orders of magnitude tests and validated against three distinct complexities subsets of SHACL shapes.
 Totalling nine combinations of experiments per engine.

 Each tested engine was configured to run in memory as recommended by their respective documentation.
 To ensure reproducibility and portability, each library was included within a CLI application and packed in a docker image.
 The loading and validation times were measured within each engine's operation using time measurement standard libraries in the corresponding programming language each library has been programmed with.

-## The report quality benchmark
+## The report quality
-TO DO...
+A set of SHACL shapes were formulated in order for the generated reports to be validated against the mandatory SHACL specificaitions for reports.

 ## Usage instructions